Sddilora/ServerManagement/BackendNotes.md

 ### What does the term "Bean" means?

 - In the context of the Spring Framework, a "bean" is an object that is managed by the Spring IoC (Inversion of Control) container.
 - It is an instance of a Java class that is created, configured, and assembled by the container.
 - Beans are the fundamental building blocks of a Spring application, and the Spring container is responsible for managing the lifecycle and dependencies of these beans.

-### Key characteristics of beans in the Spring Framework:
+### Key characteristics of beans in the Spring Framework

 1. Managed by the Spring IoC container: Instead of creating objects directly using the new keyword, you define bean definitions in the Spring configuration, and the container handles the instantiation.
 2. Dependency Injection: Spring supports dependency injection, where beans can have dependencies on other beans.
 Objects define their dependencies, and the container injects them when it creates the bean.